 There's plenty of confusion around apprenticeships, particularly on who they are for, what qualifications they give you and what careers an apprenticeship can lead to.

-To help clear things up, The Student Room has tackled the misconceptions that can put young people off from considering an apprenticeship scheme as a learning and career option.
+To help clear things up, The Student Room has tackled the misconceptions that can put young people off from considering an apprenticeship scheme.

 1. They are only for trades such as building and plumbing

-Yep, you'll find apprenticeships in those industries, but there are plenty of other options besides, particularly with the introduction of the Higher Level apprenticeship.
+Sure, you'll find apprenticeships in those industries, but there are plenty of other options besides.
+This is particularly true with the introduction of Higher Level apprenticeships.
 Nowadays, you can even get an apprenticeship at Facebook!

 2. I need experience to get an apprenticeship